ecrucru/anticrux/README.md

 ResultSet>x
 ```

-The ELO is shown relatively to an offset equal to 0 by default.
-If the offset is equal to 1500, you add that offset to the displayed ELO to get the estimation.
-However, if we assume that the lowest level is 900 ELO, the offset becomes 1683.
-So depending on the considered offset, the rank of AntiCrux may vary from 1650 to 1850.
+The ELO is shown here relatively to an offset equal to 0.
+But if the offset is equal to 1500, then you add that offset to the displayed ELO to get the final estimation.
+After many games played automatically and some adjustments done in the configuration, the ELO rating of AntiCrux approximately follows a logarithmic rule.

-It is also interesting to point out that the ELO rating of AntiCrux is not "proportional" to the chosen level.
-This is due to the implemented tactical rules which don't rely on the depth and the time to get a competitive advantage.

 ## Information